deliveroo/deliveroo.engineering/_posts/2019-12-02-testflight-app-store-connect-api.md

 In the query above, replace `<apple_app_id>` with your own app ID.
 The JWT token can be generated with the script below, taken from the [WWDC video presentation](https://developer.apple.com/videos/play/wwdc2018-303/?time=2019) about the App Store Connect API.

 The curl request above returns some JSON that contains amongst other things, the build number of the latest ten betas.
 It is then simple enough to look for the highest version number that has the following state: `“externalBuildState”: “IN_BETA_TESTING”`.
-You’ll have to do a bit of processing: The response contains a “data” object which contains the version number and an “included” object which contains the build state.
+You’ll have to do a bit of processing: the response follows the [JSON:API](https://jsonapi.org/) format and contains a `data` object which contains the version number and an `included` object which contains the build state.
 You can map the version number to a build state by joining on the opaque IDs.

 ## Authenticating with App Store Connect API

 Authentication is done with JSON Web Token which can be created with a private key created on App Store Connect, in the Users and Keys section.
 The key only needs Developer access, not Admin.

 As you must not embed a private key within an app we built a service to query the API.
-At the last [company hack day](/2019/10/02/where-are-they-now.html) we set out to build an AWS lambda (to avoid adding more code to our monolith backend) to fetch the version information.
+At the last [company hack day](/2019/10/02/where-are-they-now.html) we set out to build an AWS lambda (to avoid adding more code to our backend service) to fetch the version information.

 The lambda takes around 2 seconds to run, most of this time is spent waiting for a response from the App Store Connect API.
 This is a long delay and means the configuration endpoint can’t query the lambda directly, even occasionally or it would increase latency for some requests.
 A simple solution has been to have a background worker query the lambda periodically and cache the result in Redis.
 Here is an overview of how the final system is set up: